Jwink3101/PyFiSync/rclone_b2.md

 ### Set up rclone encrypted

 We *could* set up the encrypted in the same config file but we will later encrypt it.
 Since we also want the non-encrypted, it is easier to make a *copy*.
 Note that you will have to make changes in both if you change a setting

+It is **NOT vital** to encrypt the encrypted B2 config since you probably trust your own computer.
+If you do not want to encrypt that then there is no reason to make a copy and you can skip the relevant sections

 Follow the following